-Starbucks will start paying employees to volunteer 20 hours a week
+Starbucks will start paying employees to give back

 Starbucks also conducted a mandatory racial-bias training, and promised more trainings in the future.

-In July, the company announced that it is opening a store in Washington DC where every employee is proficient in American Sign Language.
+In July, the company announced that it is opening a store in Washington, DC, where every employee is proficient in American Sign Language.
 Gallaudet University, the world's only liberal arts institution of higher learning for the deaf, is located in the city.

-Note: — Update: This story has been updated to remove a reference to volunteering in the headline, and to clarify how the workers will be paid for their time.